keshavbabu/shellhacks/README.md

-## Hurrycane: Evacuate diaster safely with seamless ride sharing.
+## hurrycane: Evacuate diaster safely with seamless ride sharing.

 ## Inspiration

 Our inspiration came from witnessing many college students in Tampa who were stranded without cars during the most recent hurricane.
-As a group familiar with the challenges of being car-less, we saw firsthand how quickly a lack of transportation turns into a critical issue during disasters.
+As a group familiar with the challenges of being carless, we saw firsthand how quickly a lack of transportation turns into a critical issue during disasters.
 This highlighted the urgent need for a community-driven solution that ensures everyone can evacuate safely, regardless of their access to a vehicle.

 ## What it does

-HurryCane is a disaster evacuation ride-sharing app that connects people in need with volunteer drivers during emergencies.
+hurrycane is a disaster evacuation ride-sharing app that connects people in need with volunteer drivers during emergencies.
 It groups users based on their location to find the quickest evacuation option with others nearby.
 The app leverages community support to ensure no one is left stranded during a crisis.

 ## How we built it